oat-sa/taohub-articles/articles/Third Party Tools and Libraries/pdf-printing.md

 [wkHTMLtoPDF Website](https://wkhtmltopdf.org/)

 [taoBooklet](https://github.com/oat-sa/extension-tao-booklet) is a TAO extension that allows to create booklets, which are essentially printable tests.
-However this extension needs a third-party tool to generate the PDF files.
-To be able to generate a booklet, you need to install `wkhtmltopdf` on your server.
+However this extension needs a third-party tool to generate the PDF files - you will need to install `wkhtmltopdf` on your server.

-All three major OS brands are supported, and you should find the right binaries in the [download page of the official wkhtmltopdf website](https://wkhtmltopdf.org/downloads.html).
+All three major OS brands are supported, and you should find the right binaries at the [download page of the official wkhtmltopdf website](https://wkhtmltopdf.org/downloads.html).
 You can also directly compile the source code and build your own platform binaries.

 Note: We successfully tested `wkhtmltopdf` on MacOS, Linux and Windows 10 machines but won't guarantee that it runs on your system.